DataScienceNigeria/DSN-AI-Bootcamp-2023-Qualification-Project-Participation-and-Hackathon/README.md

 ## Getting Started

 To participate in the project participation/hackathon, choose one of the three tracks that you want to engage with.
-Click on the track name above, and you will be redirected to the necessary instructions to get started with your chosen track.
+Click on the button with the track name above, and you will be redirected to the necessary instructions to get started with your chosen track.

 ## Submission Method